eosnetworkfoundation/grant-framework/applications/Monezo.md

 ## Additional Information

 **How did you hear about the Grants Program?** Some of our advisers & partners successfully gone through EOS Network Foundation Grant and attracted funds

-- Work you have already done.
-- If there are any other teams who have already contributed (financially) to the project.
-- Previous grants you may have applied for.